scott-22/scotthao.com/README.md

 1. `TARGET=dev docker compose build site`
 1. `docker compose up site`
 1. Use editor of choice to edit the project
-1. To access dev utilities, connect to port `4005` using emacs with SLIME (`M-x slime-connect` with default settings) to open a REPL
+1. To access dev utilities, connect to port `4005` using emacs with SLIME (`M-x slime-connect` with default settings) and open a REPL

 If using dev utilities, you can recompile the website from the REPL with `(rl)`.
 See `devutils.lisp` for all utilities.